statgenetics/statgen-courses/README.md

 ```

 The `0.0.0.0:8847` is the address to the server (your port number may vary).
 To view it, simply paste that address to your browser.

+The server may take a while to start, depending on if it runs a setup script that could take a bit of time.
+Files used for the tutorials should have been deployed once the server is ready.
+If not (and you see empty file list on the left panel of the JupyterLab interface), users should be instructed to manually transfer files to proper folders for use with JupyterLab.
+[More details are documented here](https://github.com/statgenetics/statgen-courses/wiki/How-to-launch-course-tutorials).

 ## Setup a cloud VM